3nrique0/paying_with_cron/README.md

-######
-Description
+### Description of files ###
-######

 Files:

-my_script.sh : Script containing the top command or your own pipeline to be used in the QSE
+**my_script.sh** : Script containing the top command or your own pipeline to be used in the QSE

-qse_launcher.sh : Script containing the options for QSE.
+**qse_launcher.sh** : Script containing the options for QSE.
 Please take note of the -o  amd -e options allowing to manage output and error files to a specific file.
 This files are in append mode.
 So you'll need to empty them manually when finished.

-top_commnads : Propositions of top commands to filter the top results to only have the results you want to have.
+**example_top** : Propositions of top commands to filter the top results to only have the results you want to have.
 The easiest way would be to filter by name.